localmed/flowp/doc/index.rst

 1.1
 ^^^^^^^
-* new modules: flowp.system and flowp.task
+* new modules: flowp.files and flowp.task
+* flowp.testing: new mechanism completely independent from unittest module, but compatible with unittest.mock
-* flowp.testing: support for files system testing
+* flowp.testing: support for files testing

 1.0 (2013-12-15)
 ^^^^^^^